gambol99/kubernetes-platform/docs/docs/architecture/system-applications.md

 └── oss.yaml
 ```

-The application set will sources all the `oss.yaml` items, and using the `{{ .cloud_vendor }}` attribute associated to the cluster, the appropreiate cloud vendor file.
+The application set will sources all the `oss.yaml` items, and using the `{{ .cloud_vendor }}` attribute associated to the cluster, the appropriate cloud vendor file.
 Each of the files is a collection of Helm entries i.e

 ```YAML
 - feature: metrics_server